SassyCatSlaps/TheaterCMS/Readme.md

 <br /><br />

 ### 6. Create A Like Ratio Progress Bar
 My final story was to create a bootstrap and Ajax progress bar for each Comment that shows a visual representation of the percentage of Likes/Dislikes it currently has.
 I used the LikeRatio() method to get the percentage to then dynamically fill in the progress bar and used alerts to check for correct returns.
 I implemented Ajax to update the progress bar when a Comment is Liked or Disliked without having to reload the browser/web page.
-This was another fun and challenging story that tested my full range of skills.
+This was another fun and challenging story that allowed me to utilize my full range of skills.

 ![Progress Bar](/images/Story6_ratiobar.gif)